CeciliaSG/recipe_converter/README.md

 [View the live project here.](https://codeinstitute.net)

-This is the main marketing website for Code Institute.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+This is a recipe ingredient conversion app.
+It would most probably be part of a recipe site to facilitate the users experience by easily converting the recipe ingredients for number of portions and for either metric or imperial units.
 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>

 ## User Experience (UX)